lspahija/AIUI/README.md

 This is a web app that gives GPT-4 and GPT-3.5 a voice interface.
 Anyone can now verbally communicate with ChatGPT.

-This web app supports mobile browsers, enabling you to talk to GPT-4 on the go.
+Both desktop and mobile browsers are supported, enabling you to talk to GPT-4 on the go.

-This uses OpenAI Whisper for speech-to-text and OpenAI `gpt-3.5-turbo`/`gpt-4` for completion.
+OpenAI Whisper is used for speech-to-text and OpenAI `gpt-3.5-turbo`/`gpt-4` for completion.

 To get it running:
 1. `git clone git@github.com:lspahija/VoxGPT.git`